-It’s common to think that telling a story through the beginning, middle, and end approach means following a chronology of sorts.
-Which doesn’t always work.
+It’s common to think telling a story through the beginning, middle, and end approach means following a chronology of sorts, which doesn’t always work.
 In fact, sometimes moving things around a bit makes for a more engaging narrative.
 The beginning is not always the beginning of time, rather the beginning of your story.
-Here’s where you can get quite creative.
+Here’s where you can get creative.

-Say, for instance, that you want to tell the story of someone’s fight for justice after having been wrongfully accused of a crime.
+Say, for instance, that you want to tell the story of someone accused of a crime they didn’t commit fighting for justice.
 Following the chronological three-act narrative plot, the crime itself will come somewhere in the middle of the book.
 However, your readers may have lost interest by then, wading through the person’s childhood and events that may seem irrelevant.

-You want to draw your readers in as soon as you can, so you may want to start the book with the person’s wrongful arrest.
-Of course, there will have been events that have led up to this moment and the reason why this person was accused of the crime, though.
+You want to draw your readers in as soon as you can, so start the book with the person’s wrongful arrest.
+There will have been events that have led up to this moment and the reason authorities accused this person of the crime, though.
 The solution is to manipulate time.
 You can use flashbacks, for instance, to describe the crime itself, the reason your protagonist was in the wrong place at the wrong time, the police investigation, and so on.
 Your story will still have a beginning, a middle, and an end, but not in a chronological order.

-You can use a similar technique in your book: telling each separate story, maybe interweaving them at times, and moving them towards the climax: the issue of immigration today.
+You can use a similar technique in your book: telling each separate story, maybe interweaving them and moving them towards the climax: immigration today.
 Then you picture the way forward to bring the story to a conclusion.

 To help you structure your book, it’s always useful to draw a diagram or write a summary in point form.
 Identify the main events or points from your research and see how they’re related.
 Is there one overarching story?
 Or are there different ones that you’ll need to interweave?
 Does it make more sense to tell the story in chronological order?
 Or would the story be more compelling if you started at the middle, or the end, of the timeline?
 The choice is yours.
 Just remember that whatever narrative plot structure you choose, you’ll want a logical order so your readers can follow and enjoy.